-Contributions are very welcome.
-If you have bug reports or feature requests or questions then please get in touch with us through the Issue Tracker.
-We also welcome code contributions: have a look at our Developer Guide and submit a pull request against the alchemistry/alchemlyb GitHub repository.
+If you have bug reports or feature requests then please get in touch with us through the Issue Tracker.

+We also welcome code contributions: have a look at our Developer Guide.
+Open an issue with the proposed fix or change in the Issue Tracker and submit a pull request against the alchemistry/alchemlyb GitHub repository.